 - Not as easily accessible compared to plastic ones

-When you weigh the pros and cons, we still strongly recommend glass baby bottles over plastic ones.
+When you weigh the pros and cons, I still strongly recommend glass baby bottles over plastic ones.

 Plastic Baby Bottles